 • Write a tiny build script that emits contract-shaped output (often JSON)

-• Serve from GitHub Pages
+• Serve from any static host

-• Add affordances the original doesn’t have
+• Add affordances the original does not have

 • (Optional) Add a sync bridge to the original